Vanois-be/wordpress-smtp/README.md

 	define( 'SMTP_REPLYTO',  	'reply@website.be' );
 	define( 'SMTP_REPLYTONAME', 'ReplyTo name' );

-  If you use Contact Form 7, you can skip these two constant SMTP_REPLYTO, SMTP_REPLYTONAME as you can define the paramter "Reply-To: my@email.com" in the "Header" field of the email template.
+2) Upload the plugin, activate it

-  Once constants are defined in you wp-config.php file, upload the plugin, activate it, go to Settings > Vanois SMTP.
+3) Go to Settings > Vanois SMTP.
   There you can :
   - test your configuration by sending a test email
   - configure Microsoft 365 : via Microsoft 365 OAuth 2.0 authentication functionality.
 Follow the guided setup wizard.